 - ADC diagnostic

-On top of standard logic analysis, the industrial version (SP209i) can be used to analyzer industrial buses.
+On top of standard logic analysis, the industrial version (SP209i) can be used to analyze industrial buses.
 Furthermore, one can use both the industrial inputs and logic inputs to capture the signals before and after an onboard transceiver.
-This can help characterizing a system like propagation delays or transceiver intermittent failures.
+This can help characterize a system like propagation delays or transceiver intermittent failures.

 SP209 series logic analyzers ship with the following accessories: